tektoncd/community/teps/0091-verified-task-bundles.md

 This task emits
 output that allows Chains to make attestations.
 The task uses the `gcr.io/kaniko-project/executor` to perform the build and push the resulting image.
-But how can I be sure this Task is not compromised and is actually doing what I expect?
+But how can I be sure this Task is not compromised (e.g., a malicious image was pushed to the repository) and is actually doing what I expect?
 At a minimum, I would like to be able to verify it, for example, using Sigstore's Cosign, to know that it was produced by the expected third-party.